LogMeIn Impersonated in Credential Phishing Attack

-- Results: Should recipients fall victim to this attack, their login credentials to their LogMeIn account would be compromised.
-Additionally, since LogMeIn has SSO with Lastpass as LogMeIn is the parent company, it is possible the attacker may be attempting to obtain access to this user’s password manager.
+From here, the phishing page asks for email address and password.
+Should recipients fall victim to this attack, their login credentials to their LogMeIn account would be compromised.
+Additionally, since LogMeIn has SSO with LastPass as the parent company, it is possible the attacker may be attempting to obtain access to this user’s password manager.

-- Timing: Other collaboration platforms have been under scrutiny for their security as many have become dependent on them to continue their work given the current pandemic.
+Other collaboration platforms have been under scrutiny for their security, as many have become dependent on them to continue their work given the current pandemic.
 Because of this, frequent updates have become common as many platforms are attempting to remedy the situation.
-A recipient may be more inclined to update because they have a strong desire to secure their communications.
+The cybercriminal is taking advantage of the situation, knowing that a recipient may be more inclined to update right now.

-- Imagery: Throughout this attack imagery found in legitimate LogMeIn pages are found in both the email and the phishing page.
-Additionally, the LastPass image shows in depth knowledge of the impersonated company and their offerings.
+In addition, the link attack vector was hidden using an anchor text impersonation to make it appear to actually be directing to the LogMeIn domain.
+Furthermore, throughout this attack, imagery found in legitimate LogMeIn pages is found in both the email and the phishing page.
+Additionally, the LastPass image shows an in-depth knowledge of the impersonated company and its offerings.

 Abnormal can stop this due to a variety of factors, including the suspicious sender and the malicious link.
 Even though the text of the link has been obscured, Abnormal can follow the actual URL to determine the malicious nature of both the email and the landing page.
 Combined with the body text, which showcases an attempt to gather information, it becomes obvious that this email is dangerous and it is blocked before entering inboxes.

 Learn more about how Abnormal protects employees from credential phishing by requesting a free demo today.